mselig/libsharp-wrapper/README.md

 - Spherical harmonics transformations
 - Support for NumPy arrays in float and double precision
-- Support function for geometrical quantities
+- Support functions for geometrical quantities

 License
 -------